-Jacqueline van Essen specialises in data protection and privacy laws, rules and regulations; drafting and negotiating contracts (including general terms and conditions, agency/distribution and franchise); and corporate and commercial litigation.
-She advises about the EU General Data Protection Regulation (Algemene Verordening Gegevensbescherming) and the Dutch implementation law (Uitvoeringswet Algemene Verordening Gegevensbescherming) (which replace the EU data protection directive and Dutch Personal Data Protection Act), the Telecommunications Act (Telecommunicatiewet) e.g. concerning cookies and marketing as well as the Medical Treatment Contracts Act (Wet op de geneeskundige behandelingsovereenkomst).
+Jacqueline van Essen specialises in data protection and privacy laws, rules and regulations.
+She advises about the EU General Data Protection Regulation, the Dutch implementation law (Uitvoeringswet Algemene verordening gegevensbescherming), the Telecommunications Act (Telecommunicatiewet) e.g. concerning cookies and marketing as well as the Medical Treatment Contracts Act (Wet op de geneeskundige behandelingsovereenkomst).

 Jacqueline graduated in industrial engineering and management science from the Technical University of Eindhoven in 1998 and worked for a year as a project specialist.
 She graduated in Dutch law from the University of Tilburg in 2000 and joined NautaDutilh in 2001, since when she has also completed the Grotius Academy specialisation course on corporate litigation.
-Jacqueline was named Associate Partner in the firm in 2008 and Counsel in 2016.
+Jacqueline was named associate partner in the firm in 2008, counsel in 2016 and became advisor in 2020.